visioncrunch/DSA/complete_notes.md

  recursive call (mandatory) recursionans = fact(n-1)
  processing (optional) a +=b

+some programs of recursion

+print from n to 1
 if n =1 (base condition)
-print 1 and return
+print 1 and return;
 cout << n  (processing)
 print(n-1)  (tail recursion) (recursive call)

+print from 1 to n
+if n =1 (base condition)
+print 1 and return;
 print(n-1) (head recursion) (recursive call) cout << n  (processing)

 recursive tree

-first the stack of function forms then the stack unwinds
+first the stack of recursive calls forms then the stack unwinds as a result of each call returning a value to its preceding recursive call

 all the recursive calls are differnt instances of same function